hlship/threaded-conversation/README.md

 In any case, it is possible to skip the `ask` or `tell` and just identify key words of the quip.

 The transcript also shows how the conversation evolves, with each quip introducing new lines of discussion.
-The goal with TC is encourage the player to explore the conversation tree, while giving the NPCs an air of agency in how they respond.
+The goal with TC is to encourage the player to explore the conversation tree, while giving the NPCs an air of agency in how they respond.

 ## Quip Varieties